apache/beam/website/www/site/content/en/documentation/sdks/yaml-udf.md

 keeping in mind that any fields not intended to be included in the output should be added to the `drop` field.

-If one wanted to select a field that collides with a[reserved SQL keyword](https://calcite.apache.org/docs/reference.html#keywords), the field(s) must be surrounded in backticks.
+If one wanted to select a field that collides with a [reserved SQL keyword](https://calcite.apache.org/docs/reference.html#keywords), the field(s) must be surrounded in backticks.
 For example, say the incoming PCollection has a field "timestamp", one would have to write:

 ```
 - type: MapToFields